 The city of Chantilly on heritage: http://www.ville-chantilly.fr/category/decouvrir-chantilly/patrimoine/

 There you go folks, a must to visit while in France !
 All worth it at magical Chantilly, one of my friends of the castle property I am member of, and glad to do so since 2008.
-Again, hope you enjoy the post and even more the visit to Chantilly.
+Do visit the Chantilly castle a magical fairy tale indeed.
+Again, hope you enjoy the post on the Château de Chantilly, interiors, part I !!! as I.

 And remember, happy travels, good health, and many cheers to all !!!